even4void/aliquote/content/post/yet-another-interactive-prompt-for-calculus.md

 sudo make install
 ```

-This doesn't work on OS X. The standard installation instruction for a linux architecture won't work because of a number of separate issues; the main critical fixes are:
+This doesn't work on OS X. The standard installation instruction for a Linux architecture won't work because of a number of separate issues; the main critical fixes are:

 - we need to replace `f77` by `gfortran`;
 - the `-lg2c` flag is not appropriate with `gfortran` (because it only works with `f77`).;